Samsung/tizen-docs/docs/application/web/guides/machine-learning/tensors.md

     tensorsData.setTensorRawData(0, [1, 2, 3, 4]);
     ```

-- You can also specify location and size of data you want to set.
+- You can also specify the location and size of data you want to set:

     ```javascript
     // set only one element